Disappointments with Violence and Social Orders

-The authors sell the book as a really grand and sweeping narrative of history, but then the empirical scope is actually quite narrow once you get started; it’s pretty much all England, France and the United States.
+The authors sell the book as a really grand and sweeping narrative of all of human history, but then the empirical scope is actually quite narrow once you get started; it’s pretty much all England, France and the United States.
 If the theory felt really clearly validated by these cases, that would be one thing, but as I read on I felt that I knew less and less about what the theory even was.

 I think it’s fair to say that NWW’s driving idea behind the book is that all societies that aren’t basically some form of liberal democracy live under some system of predation from a dominant coalition of violent actors who buy each other off from starting civil wars by maintaining each other’s predatory privileges.
 That’s a neat and generative idea, but what it means in practice is incredibly mushy, because NWW obviously have to fit an insanely wide number of cases into that same concept.
 They have to say Babylon and early 2000s Mexico both fit this mold.